-Marquette and Near West Side Partners received a HUD Choice Neighborhood Initiative (CNI) Planning Grant to create a strategy to transform the Housing Authority of the City of Milwaukee’s College Court development and the surrounding neighborhood.
+Marquette and Near West Side Partners received a HUD Choice Neighborhood Initiative (CNI) Planning Grant to create a strategy to transform the Housing Authority of the City of Milwaukee's College Court development and the surrounding neighborhood.
 The goal is to replace distressed public and assisted housing with high-quality, mixed-income housing that is responsive to resident and neighborhood health, safety, employment, and education needs.
+Read the transformation plan.

 - Near West Side gets $1.3 million grant for housing, economic development.
 By Sean Ryan, Milwaukee Business Journal.
 September 10, 2018.